shondriane/buddy-up-backend/README.md

 3. Run `npm run setup`
 4. Run `npm run dev`

-A trello board used to keep track of development progress can be [viewed here](https://trello.com/b/y27ScqGm/buddy-up).
+A trello board used to keep track of development progress can be [viewed here](https://trello.com/b/y27ScqGm/buddy-up)

-The project itself was deployed and can be [viewed here]().
+The project itself was deployed and can be [viewed here](https://buddy-match-up.herokuapp.com)

 ---